Toilet Breaks at Work

 Pregnancies are considered temporary medical conditions; it's highlighted as a protected characteristic under the Equality Act 2010.

 This means you cannot discriminate against pregnant employees for taking excessive toilet breaks.
-Instead, help them by making reasonable adjustments to their work environment.
+Instead, help them by making adjustments to their work environment.
 For example, you can assist pregnant employees by moving their workspace closer to your washroom facilities.
 This shortens the distance between going and coming back from the bathroom.

 Neglecting this legal right could affect employees during sensitive times.
 Negligence and malpractice could result in employees leaving their job after their maternity leave.